-- Helen McCroryhad been cast to play Bellatrix Lestrange in Harry Potter and the Order of the Phoenix (2007) but had to back out because she was pregnant.
-She will play Bellatrix’s sister, Narcissa Malfoy, in this film.
+- Helen McCrory had been cast to play Bellatrix Lestrange in Harry Potter and the Order of the Phoenix (2007) but had to back out because she was pregnant.
+She was later cast as Bellatrix’s sister, Narcissa Malfoy, in this film.

 - Hero Fiennes-Tiffin, who plays eleven-year-old Tom Riddle, is the nephew of Ralph Fiennes, who plays Lord Voldemort (formerly Tom Riddle).

 - Robert Knox, who plays Marcus Belby, was tragically stabbed to death on May 24, 2008, just days after filming wrapped.
 The film is dedicated to him.

 - Christian Coulson, who played Tom Riddle in Chamber of Secrets, expressed an interest in returning as the teenage Riddle for this film, but David Yates felt that Coulson was too old for the role (he was close to 30).

 - Thomas James Longley auditioned for the role of teenage Tom Riddle but lost out to Frank Dillane.

 - Dame Maggie Smith completed filming this film while undergoing radio-therapy as treatment for breast cancer.

 - Alan Horn, President and Chief Operating Officer of Warner Bros., stated that due to “repercussions of the writers’ strike” they were offered “new windows of opportunity that we [Warner Bros.] wanted to take advantage of.”
 The film’s release date was then moved from November 21, 2008, to July of 2009.